NBA Players

 Summary

-Although Draymond has accrued many fines during his professional career, they comprise just 1.8% of his total salary, not including his off-court sponsors and investments.
-His net worth continues to grow thanks to his consistently high wage, which sits at a lifetime average of $14.8 million/year.
+Although Draymond has incurred many fines during his professional career, they account for just 1.8% of his total salary, excluding his off-court sponsors and investments.
+His net worth continues to grow thanks to his consistently high wages, which average $14.8 million/year over his career.

 NBA Players